List of Star Trek: Lower Decks characters: Mariner

 However, when the Cerritos hosts a reporter while on Operation: Swing By, a followup mission with planets visited previously, Captain Freeman is met with hostile questions in her own interview about embarrassing previous incidents of the ship's mission and assumes that Mariner had revealed them in a previous interview made without her authorization.
-Incensed, a sentiment shared by the crew outside of Mariner's closest friends, the Captain reassigns Mariner to Starbase 80, only to discover to her profound chagrin that Mariner's actual testimony was the only interview unambiguously positive while the rest of the crew was actually responsible for carelessly admitting the embarrassing facts in their own interview.
+Incensed, a sentiment shared by the crew outside of Mariner's closest friends, the Captain reassigns Mariner to Starbase 80, only to discover to her profound chagrin that Mariner's actual testimony was the only interview unambiguously positive while the rest of the crew was actually responsible for carelessly admitting the embarrassing facts in their own interview (Kayshon's revelation about having lived in a cave before was brought up as a result of the reporter's difficulty in understanding his people's allegorical speech, while Ransom got flirtatious during his interview.).
 In response, Mariner resigns her commission and joins a rogue archeologist in her treasure hunting.
 However, she soon finds that she values Starfleet's ideals and returns to save her mother's ship from an out of control Starfleet autonomous vehicle with the rest of the California class fleet.
 With that, Mariner is reinstated and welcomed back into Starfleet, while forgiving her mother while declaring that she now wants to seriously advance in the ranks as an officer.

+Mariner appears in a crossover with Star Trek: Strange New Worlds where she and Boimler are accidentally sent back in time and meet the crew of the USS Enterprise.
+As Strange New Worlds is a live action show, Tawny Newsome portrays a live action version of Mariner alongside Jack Quaid playing a live action version of Boimler.

+In season 4, Mariner is promoted to lieutenant junior grade alongside the rest of her friends and goes on a self-destructive spiral throughout the season.
+Mariner eventually admits to the Klingon warrior Ma'ah that she was close friends with Sito Jaxa who had died on a top-secret mission, leaving Mariner suffering from intense survivor's guilt, leading to her self-destructive behavior.
+Ma'ah inspires Mariner to finally begin moving forward with her life just before she is abducted by Nick Locarno who tries to get Mariner to inspire other lower deckers to rebel against their superior officers.
+Instead, Mariner stands up to Locarno and plays a major role in his defeat before being rescued by her mother and the other senior officers of the Cerritos.